-Basis of the stomach/brain barrier.
+Basis of the stomach/brain barrier in GAPS.

 EC cells play a vital part in the stomach/brain axis.
 These cells have brain receptors, that are always listening to various activities in the stomach and sending feedback to the brain and other neurons of the stomach.
 This is through chemical messengers, or the Germ Layers that leads to eventual scent release via, the hormones in neurochemistry from the Mesoderm, Ectoderm Tissue layers.
 Although EC cells have functional similarities to glands, they are spread all over the digestive tract, and they form about one percent of the stomach’s epithelium.
 Although one percent may sound small, EC cells secrete more than 30 kinds of hormones and neurotransmitters.
 These facts will likely increase as more of the relative neurochemicals become identified.
 Thesec are an important research area in the Sacral and Embryonic Fluids.
 In fact the EC cells secrete more than 90% of the body’s serotonin.
 This is a neurotransmitter that is well-known for its role in various mental health states of mind trauma and includes Psychological mental health disorders like the psychological traumas of depression and traumatic anxiety.
 Both can be seen as stress related to the Inner thought Experience.
 These stresses are the Fight or Flight and Disassociation of the body/brain barriers Sympathetic nerve.
 It is also a lack of Ignorance that the Parasympathetic nerve which also causes Rest and Digest.

-The brain and gastrointestinal (GI) tract disorders
+The brain and gastrointestinal (GI) tract disorders in Guts and Psychology Syndrome

 The trauma of Stress is known not only to cause GI disorders, but it can also worsen the symptoms and Psychological conditions.
 Stress and psychological trauma factors change the movement of the GI tract, worsen the brain’s inflammatory processes, and even increase susceptibility to various infections.
 In all of these processes, EC cells functionality play crucial roles.

 The release of serotonin from EC cells is the key mechanism for controlling the motility of the stomach and many of the psychological mood trauma conditions as well.
-They can be stimulated due to local irritation, as well as through nerve supply, especially the Vagus nerve, Spinal Fluids and Sacral Chakra.
+They can be stimulated due to local irritation, as well as through nerve supply, especially the Vagus nerve, Spinal Fluids and Sacral Chakra (GAPS).
 Therefore, psychological trauma therapy has a special place in treating GI diseases, along with pharmaceutical medicament therapy.
 EC cells are highly sensitive to the effect various chemical compounds like Chlorine and bread, tobacco, some chicken and Turkey, but also from oils and spices.
 They have been demonstrated to even have olfactory receptors.
 These are the same receptors that are present in our nose.

-Stomach and brain disorders
+Stomach and brain disorders in GAPS

 Although the effect of mental stress on GI function has been known for quite some time, in recent times there has been increased interest in better understanding the influence of stomach health on the brain.
 Many psychological brain disorders are a chemical imbalance in the stomach/brain barrier This became particularly important after research demonstrated that EC cells not only have an indirect influence on nerves through serotonin, they also seem to have direct links with neurons.
 So EC cells appear to be directly connected to the brain via Serotonin.
 This means that changes in the stomach are transmitted to the brain in milliseconds.
 It is not in seconds or minutes as once thought via the Vagus nerve of the body/brain barrier.